KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/cc-gateways.md

 ### Creating the tokens:

-To create the tokens, execute the following command.
+To create the tokens, execute the following command:

 ```
 ./komodo-cli -ac_name=HELLOWORLD tokencreate KMD 1000 KMD_equivalent_token_for_gatewaysCC